influxdata/telegraf/plugins/processors/topk/README.md

 This plugin groups the metrics based on their name and tags, then generates aggregates values across each group base on fields selected by the user.
 It then sorts these groups based on these aggregations and returns any metric that belongs to a group in the top k (sorted by any of the aggregations).
 This means that when calculating the top k, more than k metrics may be returned.

-If only the very top k metrics are needed, regardless of grouping, the simple_topk setting will force each metric into its own individual group

 ### Configuration:

 ```toml